manse/ScienceStyle/README.md

-# ScienceStyle for MODX Revo
+# ScienceStyle for MODX Evo

-A manager theme based on RevoStyle for MODX Revo.
+A manager theme based on RevoStyle for MODX Evo.

 ## Requirements